-What makes it a great choice if you’re looking for the best Canon lenses for video is the fact that it packs a USM motor which operates fast, easy, and virtually silent so you can record videos minus the whirring noise of adjusting internal optics.
+What makes it a great choice is the fact that it packs a USM motor which operates fast, easy, and virtually silent so you can record videos minus the whirring noise of adjusting internal optics.
 Plus, it also has high-refraction lens optics that help correct lighting and color to prevent sudden capture changes that commonly occur during video recording.

 Fast, silent, and effective, the Canon EF 50mm f/1.4 USM Standard Lens is definitely a top contender in the market.
 With its superior functionality and superb output quality, the opportunities are close to endless with this undeniable camera lens investment.